EvulDev/CustomSpawnLocations/README.md

 Custom Spawn Locations is a Project Zomboid mod.

 ## Profession spawn
-All spawn chanses are partly based on the size of the location and department as well as playability.
-Burger places and diners that is situated super off have a lower chanse of spawn then a mid-town diner for instance.
+All spawn chances are partly based on the size of the location and department as well as playability.
+Burger places and diners that is situated super off have a lower chance of spawn then a mid-town diner for instance.
-The Knox County spawn location option spawns you in on a random location based on the spawn chanes vissable below.
-Town specific span you in the designated town and will limit the randomnes for obvies reasons (see police officer).
+The Knox County spawn location option spawns you in on a random location based on the spawn chances in the table below.
+Town specific spawn you in the designated town and will limit the randomness for obvious reasons (see police officer).

 |Professions                  | Location                                    | Chance of spawn (%)   |
 |-----------------------------|---------------------------------------------|----------------------:|